Does CBD Oil for Sex Work? Myth or Fact?

 2. CBD Chocolates are a great way to set the mood and get many of the mental health benefits of CBD.

 3. CBD Massage Oils are wonderful.
-They may help to increase pleasure, stimulate blood flow, and decrease pain and stress.
+They may help to increase pleasure, stimulate blood flow, and decrease discomfort and worry.

-CBD is also very unlikely to overdose on.
-In a 2017 study (5), it was found that humans can safely tolerate up to 1500 mg in a day.
+CBD is also very unlikely to overdose.
+In a 2017 study, it was found that humans can safely tolerate up to 1500 mg in a day.
 That's a lot of CBD.

 When taking CBD, start with 10 mg or so to see how your body reacts to it.
 You can build up from there to the recommended dose for your body weight.